 Regardless of whether you teach in an elementary or secondary school, all class coverages should be assigned on a rotating basis among those who volunteer to provide coverage.
 You don’t get paid for your first class coverage per term, but you will be paid for each additional coverage — whether assigned voluntarily or involuntarily — at the contractual rate of pay.
 In secondary schools, teachers providing homeroom coverage will be paid when the amount of time covered is equivalent to one full period.

-When the normal school schedule is changed for either parent/teacher conferences, a clerical half-day, or a standardized testing day, if you perform such duties when you are regularly scheduled to have a preparation period, you will not be paid for this time except in elementary schools, where the principal is required to reschedule your lost preparation period within five school days.
+When the normal school schedule is changed for either parent/teacher conferences, a clerical half-day, or a standardized testing day, if you perform such duties when you are regularly scheduled to have a preparation period, you will not be paid.
+However, in elementary schools the principal is required to reschedule your lost preparation period within five school days.